post-kerbin-mining-corporation/CryoTanks/README.md

 * LiquidFuel
 * Oxidizer
 * LqdHydrogen
+* LqdMethane
+* LqdMethane/Oxidizer

-### Hydrogen Boiloff
+### Fuel Boiloff

-The mod contains a plugin that causes LiquidHydrogen to evaporate from improperly cooled tanks.
+The mod contains a plugin that causes fuel to evaporate from improperly cooled tanks.
+This applies to both Liquid Hydrogen and Liquid Methane.
 The boiloff rate is quite low so there is only a need to deal with it if you are storing fuel on orbit or doing long interplanetary transfers.

 ### Orbital Zero-boiloff (ZBO) Fuel Tanks

-This mod adds several ZBO tanks that use electricity to halt boiloff.
+This mod adds several ZBO tanks.
 These are provided in 1.25m to 5m size classes as well as several radial mount models.
-They have the same mass properties, but take less power to cool
+They have the same mass properties as other tanks, but take less power to cool.
+Liquid Hydrogen requires more power to cool than Liquid Methane

 ### Disabling Boiloff